 Soil: Light sandy soil (or well-drained).

 Glasswort prefers rich organic soil with ample nitrogen and regular watering.
-This species is little, if at all, cultivated, and its exact requirements are not clearly understood.
-It is not known if the plant will require periodic inundation by salty water to grow well.
+This species is little if at all, cultivated, and its exact requirements are not clearly understood.
+It is unknown if the plant will require periodic inundation by salty water to grow well.

 Glasswort is difficult to grow in cultivation.
 However, it can succeed in gardens if sown as soon as the seed is ripe in the fall in well-drained soil.
-It is a very variable plant both in size and the number of branches produced.
+This plant is very variable in size and number of branches produced.

 Many subspecies and varieties are recognized.
 The best forms for food production are bushy plants up to 16 inches (40 cm) tall with an upright habit that keeps the branches out of the mud.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus